Threats & Attacks

 Hardcoded credentials and exposed API keys are a silent epidemic.
 Most teams don’t discover them until it’s too late.

-The average enterprise runs dozens of security tools that don’t talk to each other.
+The average enterprise runs dozens of disconnected security tools.
 The gaps between them are where breaches happen.

 Most organizations discover their IR plan is broken only when they need it most.
 Don’t be one of them.